yzhang2021/food-sales-predictions/README.md

-# food-sales-predictions
+# Food-Sales-Predictions
+## Overview
-Predicting the sales for various food items
+### The purpose of this project is for sales prediction for food items sold at various stores.